technicianted/prom-aggregation-gateway/README.md

 In order to support the scenario where a single source may push its metrics multiple times, a change is made to allow the aggregation server to distinguish sources by job.
 This way, pushes from the same `job` value are treated as updates and are overwritten.
 However when scraping is performed, all metrics from all jobs are then aggregated.

+The only challenge is with gauges.
+When a source disappears and is no longer pushing metrics, gauge aggregation for its values becomes irrelevant and will not give proper results.
+To work around this, a timeout can be set on a job that if it has not been updated during that timeout, its gauges will be reset.

+The next section will explain how to use job aggregation.

 ## How to use

 Send metrics in [Prometheus format](https://prometheus.io/docs/instrumenting/exposition_formats/) to `/metrics/`